The #1 Guide to Sex Lube

 It helps to ensure that they feel good.

-In fact, any sort of vaginal penetration without lubrication needs some form of lubrication to be even remotely effective.
+In fact, any sort of vaginal penetration needs some form of lubrication to be even remotely effective.

-No matter if they are being penetrated by a man, or a sex toy.
+No matter if the woman is being penetrated by a man, or by a sex toy.

-However, when it comes to sex toys, the concept of being “wet” is highly associated with using lube.
+However, when it comes to sex toys, the concept of "lube" is much more prevalent.

 And then get into everything else you need to know to successfully incorporate lube with your sex toys.